Chapel of the Fallen Eagles

-The chapel was built in 2002 to reflect a Gothic English chapel and was funded through individual and group donations.
-The design is that of Ken Spriggs.
-Like all Gothic English chapels, our chapel has an east-west orientation with the front door facing west and the centerpiece window facing east.
+The chapel was built in 2002 to reflect a gothic-style English chapel of the sixteenth century.
+Like English chapels of that period, the Chapel of the Fallen Eagles has an east-west orientation with the front door facing west and the centerpiece window facing east.

 The Chapel is available for weddings, memorial services and church services by special request.